aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 A mail merge region is a specific part inside a document that has a start point and an end point.
 Both points are represented as mail merge fields that have specific names *"TableStart:XXX"* and *"TableEnd:XXX"*.
 All content that is included in a mail merge region will automatically be repeated for every record in the data source.

-Aspose.Words allows you to execute mail merge with regions using different [Execute methods](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/executewithregions/index) that accept various data objects as the data source.
+Aspose.Words enables you to execute mail merge with regions using different [Execute methods](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/executewithregions/index) that accept various data objects as the data source.

 As a first step, we need to create the DataSet to pass it later as an input parameter to the ExecuteWithRegions method: